 On rare occasions, an essay comes along that translates into words that feeling of primal, perpetual competition, flesh vs. metal, that is weight training.
-In 1994, it was “Iron and Soul” by punk Renaissance man Henry Rollins, published in now-defunct Details magazine and reposted all about the internet.
+In 1994, it was “Iron and Soul” by punk Renaissance man Henry Rollins, published in Details magazine and reposted all about the internet.
 It’s here (and everywhere).
 Here’s how it ends:

 The Iron is the best antidepressant I have ever found.
 There is no better way to fight weakness than with strength.
 Once the mind and body have been awakened to their true potential, it’s impossible to turn back.

 The Iron never lies to you.
 You can walk outside and listen to all kinds of talk, get told that you’re a god or a total bastard.
 The Iron will always kick you the real deal.
 The Iron is the great reference point, the all-knowing perspective giver.
 Always there like a beacon in the pitch black.
 I have found the Iron to be my greatest friend.
 It never freaks out on me, never runs.
 Friends may come and go.
 But two hundred pounds is always two hundred pounds.

 A quarter-century later, a similar paean to the Iron, “The Zen of Weight Lifting,” recently appeared in the New York Times.
 It’s by Brad Stulberg, author of The Passion Pardox and Peak Performance, and it elucidates the soul-nourishing effects of moving heavy metal again and again, workout after workout.
 Here’s an excerpt: